Municipal Bond Disclosure - The Story You Are Required to Tell

 Historical Overview of Municipal Disclosure Practices

 Following congressional hearings into allegations of corporate fraud in the early 1930s, Congress passed the Securities Act of 1933 with the objective of providing investors full disclosure of material facts about securities offered and sold.
-In 1934 Congress passed the Securities Exchange Act of 1934 that created the Securities and Exchange Commission (SEC) and empowered the SEC with broad authority over all aspects of the securities industry.
+In 1934, Congress passed the Securities Exchange Act of 1934 that created the Securities and Exchange Commission (SEC) and empowered the SEC with broad authority over most aspects of the securities industry.

-Both the Securities Act of 1933 and the Securities and Exchange Act of 1934 were enacted with broad exemptions for municipal securities.
+Both the Securities Act of 1933 and the Securities and Exchange Act of 1934 (the "Securities Acts") were enacted with broad exemptions for municipal securities.
 Municipal securities received special exemptions based on considerations of federal-state comity.
 In addition, at the time of enactment, there was a lack of perceived abuse in the municipal securities market as compared with the corporate market.
 Furthermore, the typical purchasers of municipal securities were institutional investors with financial expertise.

-Although municipal securities are exempt from the registration and reporting requirements of the Securities Acts, issuers are subject to liability under the anti-fraud provisions of the Securities Acts of 1933 and 1934 (principally Rule 10b-5 of the Securities Exchange Act of 1934).
+Although municipal securities are exempt from the registration and reporting requirements of the Securities Acts, issuers are subject to liability under the anti-fraud provisions of the Securities Acts (principally Rule 10b-5 of the Securities Exchange Act of 1934).
 Rule 10b-5 requires the disclosure of all material facts and prohibits the omission of facts necessary to make statements not misleading.
 The Securities Acts do not detail the extent of liability nor the information an issuer must disclose.
 Courts, however, have consistently held that an omitted fact is "material" if there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision.

 After the 1960s, dramatic changes began occurring in the municipal bond market.
 Revenue bonds became more prevalent, new types of bonds were introduced, such as advance refunding, industrial revenue, and housing bonds, and innovative structures such as zero coupon, variable rate and credit enhanced issues were created.
 Diversity of security types necessitated greater disclosure.
 A major thrust to change disclosure requirements and practices occurred during the 1970s as a result of bond defaults.
 Prior to the default by the City of New York in 1975, tax-exempt securities were thought to be "risk free."
 To address the growing need for disclosure, in 1976 the Municipal Finance Officers Association (now the Government Finance Officers Association) completed disclosure guidelines.(1) The guidelines were not intended to be legally binding, but rather to encourage improved disclosure and greater standardization of disclosure practices.
-The guidelines set forth information the Association believed municipal issuers should disclose to potential investors.
+The guidelines set forth information that the Association believed municipal issuers should disclose to potential investors.

-Public sentiment for increased disclosure reached new heights in 1983 when the Washington Public Power Supply System defaulted on $2.45 billion in tax-exempt revenue bonds.
+Public sentiment for increased disclosure reached new heights in 1983 when the Washington Public Power Supply System defaulted on $2.45 billion of tax-exempt revenue bonds.
 Congress requested that the SEC investigate whether Federal Securities Laws had been violated.
 On September 22, 1988, the SEC released to Congress the results of its extensive investigation.
 At the same time, the SEC published a Release requesting comment on several initiatives that were designed to improve the quality, timing, and dissemination of disclosure in the municipal securities markets.
 The Release proposed adoption of Rule 15c2-12 under the Securities Act of 1934.
 While the Rule was adopted in the wake of the Washington Public Power Supply System default, it also was in response to a widely held belief that there were problems in the timeliness of and access to official statements.

 On January 1, 1990, Rule 15c2-12 went into effect.
 Although the SEC is prohibited from imposing disclosure rules on municipal government entities, the SEC did so indirectly through the requirements that Rule 15c2-12 placed on broker-dealers.